rupak-verma/AmazonPrime_TVShows_Movies/README.md

 Increase content diversity from multiple countries

-Focus on high-performing genres like drama, thriller, comedy
+Focus on high-performing genres like SciFi, War and Fantasy

 Maintain optimal movie runtime range

 Add more high-quality TV shows

-Consider adding popular pre-2010 content

 ## How to Run This Project